-Chelsea's sporting directors Laurence Stewart and Paul Winstanley said in a statement: “Emma has been one of the biggest drivers of change in women’s football.
+Chelsea co-sporting directors Laurence Stewart and Paul Winstanley said: “Emma has been one of the biggest drivers of change in women’s football.
 Her achievements at Chelsea are unrivalled and will live in the club’s history forever.

 “Given everything she has contributed to Chelsea in over a decade with the club, and the legacy she leaves behind, we would never stand in her way when she felt it was the right time to pursue a new challenge.